pradeepselvakumar/CSC-284/CapstoneProject/README.md

   - Display messages received from the server in real time.
 - The client should also allow users to type and send freeform messages to others in the room.

+You may use the sample [ChatRoomServer.exe](https://github.com/pradeepselvakumar/CSC-284/blob/main/CapstoneProject/ChatRoomServer.exe) to program against while developing your client.

 ---